-A vernacular cinema from South India pioneered an experiment in science fiction like no other industry has by far.
+A vernacular cinema from South India pioneered an experiment in science fiction like no other industry has successfully done by far.
 Android Kunjappan is, in that regard, a movie worth every laurel because it experimented with science fiction, but in a setup so rural that the house the robot dwelled in had literally no other electronic equipment.
 It’s not that cringe old plotline of a robot coming alive and falling in love with another character.
 This one is novel and beautiful on new levels of vernacular cinema; even for Mollywood.

 Android Kunjappan is a movie where a rather exhausted son brings home a robot to take care of his demanding father who fired home nurses left and right.
 Of course, after the initial cynicism, the father ends up loving the robot so much that when the time comes for him to give it up; he gives his son a lengthy monologue about love and care and flees with the robot.
 A couple of more monologues later, the good old message that machines can never replace humans is conveyed and all ends well.
 A couple of aspects of the movie that other reviewers have left out seemed to appeal to me more.